 planted the bamboos close together like 10 foot on center, canopy will close in two years.
 If you plant them

 further apart like 20 or 60 feet, canopy will close in four to 6 years.

 Bamboo is a grass.
 Grass grows faster and has greener leaves when amply fertilized.
 If you decide to fertilize

 newly planted plants, fertilize the root ball.
 Do not fly an airplane over the acreage and fertilize the weeds and

-However, it may mean it is time to spray their leaves with
+However, it may mean it is time to spray their leaves with liquid fertilizer.

 Sometimes you can relocate an existing grove.

 In this photo, divots have been cut in the bamboo grove.
 The bobcat can then lift the root

 ball and canes right out of the ground.
 Bamboo has shallow roots.
 Its rhizomes interlock like turf grass.